-Jayyous Skatepark is a collaboration between SkatePal and local non-profit SkateQilya.
+Jayyous Skatepark was built by SkatePal in collaboration with local non-profit SkateQilya.
 Jayyous is a village of 5000 people in the north western part of the West Bank, in the district of Qalqilya.

 'Rosa Park' is SkatePal's second concrete skatepark in the West Bank, and the largest in the country.

 Situated in the northern West Bank village of Asira Al-Shamaliya, the 700m2 concrete park was built by twenty international volunteers and completed in October 2015.
 All materials for the park were sourced locally in the village.